EddyMedina/ELKproject/README.md

 This ELK server is configured to monitor the following machines:

-List the IP addresses of the machines you are monitoring:

 Web-1 / 10.0.0.5

 Web-2 / 10.0.0.6

 Web-3 / 10.0.0.8

 We have installed the following Beats on these machines: